GSK-Biostatistics/r_graphics_ggplot2_training/README.md

 ## Generating the course script

 The course script is contained in `full_script.R`.
-This is file must NEVER BE UPDATED MANUALLY.
-To update the course script, run Create_full_script.R:
+This file must NEVER BE UPDATED MANUALLY.
+To update the course script, run `Create_full_script.R`:

 ```{r}
 source("create_full_script.R", echo=TRUE)